dma151/PokeDex/README.md

 2. Change into the new directory.
 3. Fulfill the listed requirements.

-Please turn in your submission by the deadline on your cohort calendar.

 ## Requirements

 1. When the page loads, make a request to the PokéApi and list the names of all the Pokémon in the AllPokeMon Component and the details of the first Pokemon in SinglePokemon Component.